 - The positioning of 2.5 storey townhouses along the eastern perimeter of the Subject Site responds to the low-rise scale of existing properties within the HCD.
-As such, the low-rise townhouses conform to direction contained within the proposed Old Port Credit Village HCD plan (see section 1.6.3 of this report); - The density profile of the proposed development places the largest multi-storey buildings and proposed institutional uses in areas of the Subject Site that are not adjacent to residential properties within the HCD; - The proposed addition of a new public park immediately to the west of the intersection of Bay Street & Mississauga Road South (see Block N in the proposed master plan) serves to further reduce the visual prominence of the proposed development relative to the Old Port Credit Village HCD.
-Further, the contemplated road alignment and block pattern within the Subject Site creates continuity with the existing road network east of Mississauga Road South;
+As such, the low-rise townhouses conform to directions contained within the proposed Old Port Credit Village HCD plan (see section 1.6.3 of this report); - The density profile of the proposed development places the largest multi-storey buildings and proposed institutional uses in areas of the Subject Site that are not adjacent to residential properties within the HCD;

-- The conceptual elevations of the townhouses along Mississauga Road South, as shown in figures 46-47, feature pitched roofs and an irregular fenestration pattern in response to the built-form character of the adjacent HCD.
-The proposed townhouses also respond to the historic condition of the street, reintroducing residential uses to the western side of Mississauga Road that were removed (post-1950) to accommodate expansion of the refinery (see image 41); - The primary elevations of the townhouses are proposed to front Mississauga Road South and feature front yards with walkway connections to the sidewalk.
-This responds to the built form character of the HCD and activates the west side of Mississauga Road South with pedestrian activity; - The conceptual street section for Mississauga Road South provides a generously sized public realm along the west side of Mississauga Road South while also offering a sizable landscaped buffer between the proposed development and the Old Port Credit Village HCD; and - The permeability of the proposed development and the addition of parkland adjacent to Lake Ontario improves access to the water's edge while providing continuity with JC Saddington Park (contained within the Old Port Credit Village HCD).
-The addition of new parkland helps to activate the waterfront, reinforcing the historic connection between Port Credit and Lake Ontario.
+- The proposed addition of a new public park immediately to the west of the intersection of Bay Street & Mississauga Road South (see Block N in the proposed master plan) serves to further reduce the visual prominence of the proposed development relative to the Old Port Credit Village HCD; - The conceptual elevations of the townhouses along Mississauga Road South, as shown in figures 47-48, feature pitched roofs and an irregular fenestration pattern in response to the built-form character of the adjacent HCD.
+The proposed townhouses also respond to the historic condition of the street, reintroducing residential uses to the western side of Mississauga Road that were removed (post-1950) to accommodate expansion of the refinery (see image 41).
+Note that information related to materials will be provided during the subsequent detailed design phase; - The primary elevations of the townhouses are proposed to front Mississauga Road South and feature front yards with walkway connections to the sidewalk.
+This responds to the built form character of the HCD and activates the west side of Mississauga Road South with pedestrian activity; - The townhouses feature staggered setbacks from Mississauga Road South, breaking up the uniformity of the clustered units.
+The irregular setbacks respond to an established pattern within the HCD along the east side of Mississauga Road South; and, - The conceptual street section for Mississauga Road South provides a generously sized public realm along the west side of Mississauga Road South while also offering a sizable landscaped buffer between the proposed development and the Old Port Credit Village HCD.